robinthibaut/skbel/docs/index.rst

 The second author is Dr. `Maximilian Ramgraber <https://www.maxramgraber.com/>`_ (Massachusetts Institute of Technology), who has implemented the transport maps algorithm in this package.

-Note: information about the authors last updated on 2022-10-29

 References
 =============